What is Cushing’s Disease?

 |Menstrual irregularity||Diabetes mellitus|

-Treatments for Cushing's Disease
+Cushing’s Disease Treatments

-Surgery is the best form of treatment and the only cure.
+Surgery is the best form of Cushing’s Disease treatment and the only cure.
 Your surgeon will gain access to your pituitary gland using the transsphenoidal approach—so named because the route crosses, or transects, your sphenoid bone.
 This bone is located behind your nose mostly within your skull.

 Using precise surgical instruments, your surgeon will make an incision through your nasal cavity to create an opening in your sphenoid bone.
 Once your surgeon gains access to your sphenoid sinus (the air-filled area behind the sphenoid bone), further incisions will be made until a hole is created in the sella turcica—the bone that cradles and protects your pituitary gland.